 I don’t want to provide another general perspective about the obvious.
 As a professional Chicago SEO consultant specializing in local SEO services for small businesses with hands-on experience working with local search marketing, I want to focus on the actual search engine signals.
 Do reviews help SEO?
 Yes, they do matter but there’s much, much more to it.

 Why do Google reviews help local SEO?

 Let’s be honest.
 We all like to read reviews and want to check out if the new restaurant on the block has great ratings.
 We want to believe that will correspond with a great customer service and dining experience, it’s only natural.
 But do 5 star ratings really matter in terms of rising in local search rankings?
-Since when do they matter?
+Why are Google reviews important?

 Online reviews have been around since the first GIF images ruled over the internet around 1999.
 The first sites that offered writing reviews were product review sites such as eBay.
 The only business reviews you could find were on the Better Business Bureau website.

 Google reviews have been with us since 2007 and many things have changed on the internet since that time.

 A study in 2016 demonstrated that customer reviews combined for 8% of local signals.